COPRS/infrastructure/doc/how-to/Add an application.md

 ```
 Hence, you have to create a folder for your app.
 It will contain all the files and configurations needed to run the app.

+> *Note: The application installer process following the alphanumerical order.
+You can sort your applications prefixing each one by a number with a dash.*
+*Example: 10-linkerd2*

 ## Helm chart

 This section covers the deployment of your application as a Helm chart.